lr-m/lr-m.github.io/static/media/cd-2023-02-15-making-a-vaporwave-game-with-three-js.6bd5b848131748af7297.md

 # Conclusion

-So thats the game completed!
+So that's the game completed!
 This was a fun project and I enjoyed learning all the fun intricacies of Javascript and three.js.

 As this is a web-based game, [I can host it on this blog](https://luke-m.xyz/vaporracer) - have fun!